appium/ruby_console/osx.md

 If you see config errors, try cleaning git. `git clean -dfx; git reset --hard`

 You can also reset by platform. `./reset.sh --android`

+If npm is having issues, you may have to disable https.
+I don't recommend this, however if you must this is how to do so:

+`npm config set registry http://registry.npmjs.org/`

 - Authorize for iOS testing.
 Must run reset.sh as mentioned above before running the grunt task.